juliacarbajal/french_phonologizer/README.md

 # Liaison
-This script reads a cleaned-up orthographic transcription of corpora from CHILDES and transcribes it phonologically based on the Lexique380 French dictionary.
-In the phonological transcription, I automatised the implementation of 4 phonological rules of French, as described in Ngon et al. 2013: obligatory _liaison_, liquid deletion, schwa insertion and resyllabification (_enchainement_).
+These scripts read a cleaned-up orthographic transcription of corpora from CHILDES and transcribes it phonologically based on the Lexique380 French dictionary.
+The script called **recode.py** only uses the dictionary transcriptions, while in **recode_v2.py** I automatised the implementation of 4 phonological rules of French, as described in Ngon et al. (2013): obligatory _liaison_, liquid deletion, schwa insertion and resyllabification (_enchainement_).
+All scripts are written for Python 2.
+No special libraries are required.

-## Files
+## Phonological transcriptions without phonological rules
+The main script is called **recode.py**.

+### Input files
+The following files are required to run the code
+* **extract.txt**: This file contains a clean orthographic transcription of a corpus.
+Each line corresponds to one utterance, preceded by the name of the file and the age of the child at the moment the utterance was produced.
+An example is given in **test_corpus/short_extract.txt**.
+* **auxiliary/french.dic**: This is a simplified version of the Lexique380 French dictionary.
+It contains only two columns, one with the orthographic forms, and one with the phonological forms.

+### Output file
+The output will contain the phonological transcription line by line, preceded by the same info that precedes the input extract file.

+## Transcriptions with phonological rules
 The main script is called **recode_v2.py**.
-It is written for Python 2.
-No special libraries need to be installed.

 This script will process all corpora included in the **corpora** folder, separated in folders by corpus_name.

 ### Input
 The following files are required to run the code